jlleongarcia/jlleongarcia/content/blog/py_tripplanner.md

 ### DASH

-Dash is a Python library for building analytical web applications without requiring extensive knowledge of front-end web development technologies like HTML, CSS, or JavaScript.
-It allow us create interactive, data-driven web applications by only using Python code, making it an accessible and powerful tool for data scientists and analysts looking to share their insights through web-based visualizations and dashboards.
+Dash is a Python library for building analytical **web applications** without requiring extensive knowledge of front-end web development technologies like HTML, CSS, or JavaScript.

+It allow us create interactive, data-driven web applications by only using Python code, making it an accessible and powerful tool for data scientists and analysts looking to share their insights through web-based **visualizations and dashboards**.

 * <https://github.com/plotly/dash>